ravivamsi/developertools/readme.md

 -- Abbrevations  - Completed
 -- Bible	- Completed
 -- Quran	- Completed
--- Zip Code	Details - On track
+-- Zip Code	Details - Completed
 -- Weather	 - On track

 Planning to work the following for the project: